 About 100 people from seven families live across the road opposite the

-new checkpoiont.
+new checkpoint.
 They have to go through a checkpoint every time they

-At the checkpoint the border police is checking every paper and only
+At the checkpoint the border police are checking every paper and only

-those with the address Azun-Etme registered in their identity card can
+those with the address Azzun-Atme registered in their identity card can

 go through.
 At the moment every resident can exit and enter after his

 address is checked.
 But soon, so we were told, the passage in and out

 of the village will be according to a list , vetted by the police and

 the Shaba'k, in order to stop those prohibited from going through.